Calysto/scilab_kernel/README.rst

   python -m scilab_kernel.check

-This can help diagnose problems with setting up integration with Octave.
+This can help diagnose problems with setting up integration with Scilab.
 If in doubt, create an issue with the output of that command.

 Kernel is Not Listed